 Conceptualizing use-cases of rarely occurring unplanned spikes in demand is rather straight forward.
 Demand on your app may suddenly increase due to a number of various causes, such as:

-- an article about your website was published on a popular website (the Slashdot effect)
+- an article about your website was published on a popular website

 - CEO of your company just ordered a number of complex reports before a big meeting with shareholders